hayfasfar/TTbarHadronicBGEstimation/README.md

 # **TTbar Hadronic Background Estimation**

-## **Overview**
-This repository provides tools for estimating the hadronic background in tt̄ events using the 2DAlphabet package.
-It includes scripts for performing fits, extracting transfer functions (TFs), and combining results for different datasets.

----

 ## **Requirements**
 The **Background estimation** directory requires the **2DAlphabet** package to run.
 You can find it [here](<Add link>).